Attacking and Defending

 Benching cards can be thought of as pre-playing them.
 Like playing, it costs energy to bench a card, however cards can later be played from the Bench without repaying their energy cost.
-Additionally, Orbs and objects can be played from the Bench during your Defense Phase (they normally can't be played from your hand during your Defense Phase).
+Additionally, allies and objects can be played from the Bench during your Defense Phase (they normally can't be played from your hand during your Defense Phase).

 Trap cards are used from the Bench, rather than in play.
 They trigger when some game action occurs, and then are placed in the graveyard.
-For example, Trap Spider triggers when your opponent attacks by giving you a new spider Orb.
+For example, Trap Spider triggers when your opponent attacks by giving you a new spider ally.